about-mikir-studio1/calculator/README.md

 # calculator
-this is my first repository wih java swing Desktop
+this is my first repository with java